 First off, who doesn’t love a fall-flowering plant?
 Saffron’s beauty and landscape opportunity should sell itself, but there are far more reasons why saffron should end up in your garden and on your dinner plate.

-Its real health benefits lie in the saffron stigmas (Pictured above).
-These sticky orange-red stigmas are the part of the plant used globally for culinary cuisines.
-The saffron stigmas contain carotenoids which are powerful antioxidants that help regulate stress, cancer, infections, and that help boost immune function.
-Considering 80% of your immune health comes from your gut, we could all use a little more saffron in our diet.
-Nutritionally, saffron is very high in iron, manganese, copper, potassium, calcium, selenium, zinc, and magnesium.
+Saffron stigmas are the sticky orange-red threads pictured above.
+They are used globally for culinary cuisines.
+Saffron contains carotenoids which are powerful antioxidants and nutritionally, saffron is very high in iron, manganese, copper, potassium, calcium, selenium, zinc, and magnesium.
 It also contains high mineral sources, such as vitamin A, folic acid, riboflavin, niacin, and vitamin-C.

 Saffon in Your Garden

-There will be a limit of 50 corms per customer.
-Supplies are limited, so if you plan to plant some saffron in your landscape, please contact us and pre-order today!
-Call the nursery at (802) 425-2811, or email email@example.com.
+Supplies are limited, so if you plan to plant some saffron in your landscape, please pre-order online soon!

 -Saffron Production Team aka Steve